NohaSoudy/Landing-Page/README.md

 ## Project Description

 - This project requires you to build a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.
-- The project has some HTML and CSS styling to display a static version of the Landing Page project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.
+- The project use HTML and CSS and Javascript to build it.
+- The project is Responsive across all devices, such as modern desktops, tablets, and phone browsers.
-- Add an active state to your navigation items when a section is in the viewport.
+- We need to add an active state to your navigation items when a section is in the viewport.
 Detect the element location relative to the viewport using built-in function:

 ```
 .getBoundingClientRect()
 ```

 ## Refrences
 - [YouTube](https://www.youtube.com/)